Hazelmat/data-eng-test/README.md

 - drugs_mentions_graph_job.py

-These 4 aforementioned pipleines are orchestrated with Flyte, each pipeline has it's own task and workflow, and to simplify usage there's a workflow that orchestrate all pipleines at once and output a single file representing the drug mentions in a json file
+These 4 aforementioned pipleines are orchestrated with Flyte, each pipeline has it's own task and workflow, this help make the different pipelines logic modulable, and to simplify usage there's a workflow that orchestrate all pipleines at once and output a single file representing the drug mentions in a json file
 ## 3. Scaling
 ![img.png](docs/scaling.png)
 To scale this pipeline, many foundations are there.
 By using Beam and Parquet, it's possible